 After a storm, walk the property once the thunder is gone and surfaces are safe to touch.
 Start at the highest corner and follow water with your eyes.
 Note where roof water crosses pavement, where gravel washed into grass, and where the dog still finds mud three days later.
 Date stamped photos from the same angles after two different rains beat memory every time.

 If downspouts aim at a basement stair or garage apron, fix aim with splash blocks or extensions before you blame the lawn.
 Sometimes grass improves with no bag at all.
+Write a short storm log: date, approximate inches if you have a gauge, and which stripes were still wet forty eight hours later.
+That log becomes the backbone of any conversation with contact when you are ready for help.

 Patio and walk edges are honest pinch points

 Compare your notes with patio and walkway care if stone settled over winter and now traps water against treads.
 Small shifts can change where guests step during parties, which matters when you host the first warm weekend in May.
+Joints that washed out and lips that trip people often sit in the same stripe as recurring puddles.

 When to bring Eichenlaub in this season